rm-rf42/ts-task-script-utils/spec.md

 ## Parsing Fractional Seconds

-You can use `SSSSSS` as token to parse any number on digits as fractional seconds.
+You can use `SSSSSS` as a token to parse any number on digits as fractional seconds.
 `TSDatetime` object returned by `parse()` helps maintaining the precision of fractional seconds.

 For example, in the examples below `result.isoformat()` and `result.tsformat()` maintains the number of digits in fractional seconds.